 There was an early morning gathering at one of the bagel places near my home.
-I noticed them every Sunday morning and each week, a small group of people chose to meet up at an early hour, just to connect, just to talk, or better yet, maybe they met up to hit the reset button and come Monday, they were ready to deal with the week and all that comes with it.
+I noticed them every Sunday morning and each week, a small group of people chose to meet up at an early hour, just to connect, just to talk, or better yet, maybe they met up to hit the reset button.
+Come Monday, they were ready to deal with the week and all that comes with it.

 I was invited to speak in a homeless shelter in Northern New Jersey.
 I had never been to a shelter before.
-I had no idea what the shelter would look like nor did I know what the people would look like; and for the record, none of my assumptions were correct.
+I had no idea what the shelter would look like nor did I know what the people would look like.
+For the record, none of my assumptions were correct.

 Would they even care what I had to say?